GCdePaula/lua_optimizer/doc/doc.md

 The abstract interpretation works by scheduling edges and executing the node those edges point to.
 We use a simple iterative worklist technique, containing CFG edges that need be processed.
 We start with an empty worklist, marking all edges as dead, and setting all variables in all cells to Top.

--- Rename executable to "alive" and "dead"

 The first step of the abstract interpretation is marking the start edge as alive, and adding it to the previously empty worklist.
 Then we enter a loop: while the worklist is not empty, we remove an edge from the list and execute the node it is pointing to.
 During the execution of a node, we schedule new edges to be processed, marking them as alive in the process.

 Executing a node involves a few steps:

   1. Calculate the new "in cell" from all alive incident edges.
-The algorithm gets all preceding nodes whose edges are traversable, and performs the meet operation between their "out cells".
-In other words, for all alive in edges, we get the "out cell" of the node they're from, and for each variable of those cells we perform the meet operation between their lattice elements.
+The algorithm gets all preceding nodes whose edges are traversable, and performs the _meet_ operation between their "out cells".
+In other words, for all alive in edges, we get the "out cell" of the node they're from, and for each variable of those cells we perform the _meet_ operation between their lattice elements.

   2. If the node hasn't been executed before, mark the node as executed and skip to step 3.